Viral infections, such as

 A serious infection with Staphylococcus aureus can be

-Long-term antibiotic therapy may be useful if you have recurring attacks of
+Long-term treatment with antibiotics may be useful if you have recurring attacks of

 atopic dermatitis triggered by bacteria growing on the

-that kill fungi (antifungals).
-These medicines may be applied to the skin or
+that kill fungi.
+These medicines are called antifungals.
+They may be applied to the skin or

 taken by mouth.